-You might be interested in attending our Regional Regeneration Symposium on November 19th.
+Interested in attending our Regional Regeneration Symposium fall 2014 at the University of Wisconsin-Stout?
 It's a great chance to meet current master's students and faculty, and to ask your questions in person!
+Check back here for information and see pictures of the 2013 Symposium.

 This degree program offers training in stem cell biology, which is a rapidly growing interdisciplinary field that rests on foundations provided by molecular, cellular, and developmental biology.
 Students will take lecture, lab, and seminar classes in these various disciplines, in addition to stem cell biology.
 They will interact with members of the Stem Cell Institute through participation in research seminars and journal clubs, and will spend a full calendar year conducting stem cell research in the laboratory of a Stem Cell Biology Graduate Program faculty member.
 This research will form the basis of the Master’s thesis.